gibbsalex/gibbsalex.github.io/index.markdown

 layout: home
 ---

-Unofficial investigations into things I am curious about
+Unofficial investigations into things that I am curious about